 Discover the Top 7 Best-Kept Secret Strategies for Aging with Passion, Vitality, & Purpose with Dr. Kathleen’s newest resource for Women.

 Do you prefer taking a bath or a shower?
 Were you aware of the effect chlorine might have on your body?
+How do you purify your water – drinking and otherwise?
 Please join the discussion below.